nathamanath/blog/articles/ueberauth_and_guardian.md

     error_handler: AuthWeb.Plug.AuthErrorHandler
 ```

-The last step in this section is to add a pipeline to the router.
+The last step in this section is to add a pipeline to the router,

 ```ex
   pipeline :authenticated do